 - ▶ Coarse roughing tool Q18 or QS18: Number or name of the tool with which the TNC has already coarse-roughed the contour.
 Press the TOOL NAME soft key to switch to name input.
 The TNC automatically inserts the closing quotation mark when you exit the input field.
-If there was no coarse roughing, enter "0"; the TNC will then machine the contour to the maximum extent that is possible with the active tool.
-If you enter a number or a name, the TNC will only machine the portion that could not be machined with the coarse roughing tool.
-Input range 0 to 32767.9 if a number is entered; maximum 32 characters if a name is entered. - ▶ Accepted residual material Q446: Thickness of the residual material that is to be left unmachined by the TNC.
+If there was no coarse roughing, enter "0": the TNC will machine the contour as much as is possible withe the active tool; if you enter a number or a name, the TNC will machine only the contour part that could not be machined with the coarse roughing tool.
+Input range 0 to 32767.9 if a number is entered; maximum 32 characters if a name is entered. - ▶ Accepted residual material Q446: Remaining material thickness as of which the TNC should no longer machine the contour.
 Default value: 0.01 mm Input range 0 to +9.999 - ▶ Maximum connection distance Q447: Maximum distance between two areas to be fine-roughed, between which the tool is to move at the machining depth along the contour without a lift-off motion.
 Input range 0 to 999 - ▶ Path extension Q448: Length by which the tool path is extended at the start and end of the contour.
-The TNC always extends the tool path in parallel to the contour.
+The TNC always extends the tool path parallel to the contour.
 Input range 0 to 99.999